Poortugal; Where all dreams are shattered and all nightmares begin

 An episode that illustrates why it is so frighteningly easy to die or be crippled for life in a Portuguese public hospital.

-In these days, the medical staff of a hospital swapped medical examinations of two patients, discharged one of the patients prematurely, resulting in the death of this patient at home after a few days!
-The reason for this monstrosity was due to the unspeakable negligence and stupidity of the medical staff, who exchanged the medical examinations just because the patients had the same first name, I repeat, they only had the same first name, and that was the ONLY reason this person died!
+Recently, the medical staff of a hospital mixed up the medical examinations of two patients and discharged one of them prematurely, causing him to die at home a few days later!
+The reason for this monstrosity was due to the unspeakable negligence and stupidity of the medical staff who switched the medical examinations just because the patients had the same first name, I repeat, they only had the same first name, and that was the ONLY reason this person died!
 In my opinion, this person was murdered due to gross negligence.
 Of course, being in Portugal, no one was charged and no one was compensated.

-A Portuguese public hospital can be your last address.
+A public hospital in Portugal can be your last address.
 Unfortunately, it has been for so many people in Portugal, regardless of age or illness.
 Be aware!

-Portuguese public institutions are quite disorganized and their staff can sometimes be, but not always, very nonsensical and unhelpful.
+Portuguese public institutions are quite disorganized and their staff can sometimes be, but not always, be very nonsensical and unhelpful.
 The rules literally depend on who you ask and which government department you are in.
-Civil servants also disagree and even deauthorize each other a lot, it seems like they don’t even work in the same department (absolutely nuts).
+Civil servants also disagree and even deauthorize each other a lot, it seems like they don’t work in the same department or even in the same country (absolutely nuts).
 Typical things that take an afternoon in any developed country can take weeks, months or even years in Portugal, depending on the issue, and you feel like a ping pong ball, so you have to make a big effort, persevere and have a lot of cool blood.

-Nevertheless, most of the time I managed to solve all my pressing bureaucratic problems with, I’m sure, LUCK, a lot of patience and a fair amount of “redundant” locomotion.
+Nevertheless, most of the time I’ve managed to solve all my pressing bureaucratic problems with, I’m sure, LUCK, a lot of patience and a fair amount of “redundant” locomotion.

 When you need it most, Portugal gives you peanuts!

 Portuguese banks have a great tendency to go bankrupt and keep all your money.
-These tragedies happened so many times in Portugal, where probably millions of Portuguese lost billions of euros (but we’ll never know the full dimension like everything else in Portugal) and, as we are talking about Portuguese (in)Justice, nothing happened to the (big) perpetrators, some of these bankers that stole billions even took the opportunity to go on vacation to Sardinia, one of them is affectionately called by the Portuguese “dono disto tudo“, which translates to “the boss of all this”, but it really should have been called “the guy who screwed us all”.
-My advice is, if you really need to, never deposit your money in a Portuguese bank, instead, opt for foreign banks settled in Portugal.
+These tragedies happened so many times in Portugal, where probably millions of Portuguese lost billions of euros over time (but we’ll never know the full dimension, like everything else in Portugal), and since we’re talking about Portuguese (in)Justice, nothing happened to the (big) perpetrators.
+Some of these bankers who stole billions even took the opportunity to go on vacation to Sardinia, one of them is affectionately called by the Portuguese “dono disto tudo“, which translates to “the boss of all this”, but it really should have been called “the guy who screwed us all”.
+My advice is, if you really must, never deposit your money in a Portuguese bank, instead, opt for foreign banks settled in Portugal, but really, the best thing is to NEVER bring money into Portugal.

-This only needs to happen once to irrevocably ruin your life!
+This only has to happen once to irrevocably ruin your life forever!

 Portugal is a graveyard of everything; dreams, projects, businesses, lives… Nothing flourishes and everything withers and dies very quickly.